mjoras/SCONE-PROTOCL/documents/charter.md

 The WG is expected to:

-1. Develop a standards track protocol to communicate an upper bound on achievable bitrate —termed "application limit"— to the endpoint.
+1. Develop a standards track protocol to communicate an upper bound on achievable bitrate — termed "throughput advice"— to the endpoint.
 2. Develop an Informational Applicability and Manageability specification.

 The WG will work collaboratively with the WEBTRANS, MOQ, AVTCORE, MOPS,